Thank-you for being part of our research into the causes of lung cancer.

 Examples of where your data comes from:

 • your medical notes (e.g. if you were recruited whilst attending hospital for lung cancer diagnosis or treatment) and tell us about the results of hospital tests, the type of lung cancer you have and any treatment you receive.
-This hospital data supplied to us by NHS Digital is known as the Hospital Episode Statistics (HES) dataset.
+This hospital data, supplied to us by NHS England is known as the Hospital Episode Statistics (HES) dataset.

-• Cancer Registries, provide us with details of any cancer you might suffer after joining our study.
+• Cancer Registries provide us with details of any cancer you might suffer after joining our study or that you may have had in the past.
 This is important information because it allows us to help find new ways of predicting lung cancer – using the data and samples you have provided.

 You should also understand how we handle (or process) your data: